Flower (Soundgarden song)

 "Flower" is a song by American rock band Soundgarden.
-Featuring lyrics written by frontman Chris Cornell and music written by guitarist Kim Thayil, "Flower" was released in May 1989 as the only single from their debut album, Ultramega OK (1988).
+Featuring lyrics written by frontman Chris Cornell and music written by guitarist Kim Thayil, "Flower" was released in 1989, as the only single from their debut studio album, Ultramega OK (1988).
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.
-An alternate BBC version of "Flower" recorded on May 14, 1989, appeared on the Deluxe Edition of the band's 2010 compilation album Telephantasm.
+An alternate BBC version of "Flower" recorded on May 14, 1989, appeared on the Deluxe Edition of the band's 2010 compilation album, Telephantasm.

 Origin and recording

 "Flower" features lyrics written by frontman Chris Cornell and music written by guitarist Kim Thayil.
 Thayil on the song:

 This song marks the first time I ever blew on a guitar.
 I put the guitar down on the ground near the amp to get a humming feedback, as opposed to a squealy one, and blew across the strings in rhythm with the drums.
 There's probably some obscure Mississippi blues guitarist like 'Blind Lemon Pledge' who's done that before, but "Flower" is the first time any rock band had recorded the sound of someone blowing across the strings.
 It sounds like a sitar.